Samurai sword vs Ninja sword (Katanas vs Ninjatos)

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

-Before I started studying historical bladed weaponry, specifically swords, a lot of things I knew were not correct.
-For example, I always thought that ninjas used katana swords.
+Before I started studying historical bladed weaponry, specifically swords, I realized that much of what I thought I knew was incorrect.
+For example, I always believed that ninjas used katana swords.
+Many people might think the same, but this isn’t entirely accurate.

+Because both ninjas and samurai hailed from Japan and their weapons share similarities, it’s easy to get them confused.
 Samurai used several swords, and one of them is called katana, while the ninja sword is called ninjato.
-In this article, we will compare both Japanese swords and show all their similarities and differences.
+In this article we will compare Samurai sword vs Ninja sword (katana vs ninjato), highlighting their similarities, differences and uses.

 Both swords were used in feudal Japan, but by different groups.
 Let’s take a deeper look at who these groups were: